-1. While the DC input is switched off, tap the touch area MENU on the main screen.

-- 2. In the menu tap "Limits Lock". - 3.
+- 1. While the DC input is switched off, tap the touch area MENU on the main screen. - In the menu tap "HMI Setup" and then on "Limits Lock". - 3.
 In the next page tap on touch area "Unlock" and then you will be asked to enter the 4-digit PIN. - 4.
 Deactivate the lock by entering the correct PIN and submitting with ENTER.